Prince of Orange (1814 ship): Career

 Prince of Orange first appeared in online copies of Lloyd's Register (LR) in 1815.
 On 29 September she put into Plymouth in distress.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Prince of Orange's owners applied for such a licence on 6 December 1815; they received the licence on 8 December.

-For instance, Captain Silk sailed from London on 5 April 1817 under a license from the EIC, bound for Bombay.
+Captain Silk sailed from London on 5 April 1817, under a license from the EIC, bound for Bombay.

-On 25 January 1819 Prince of Orange, Silk, master, was ashore near Ramsgate.
+On 25 January 1819, Prince of Orange, Silk, master, was ashore near Ramsgate.
 She had been on her way to Ceylon when she ran afoul of Renewal, Cromartie, master, which was on her way to Barbados.
 She was gotten off but was expected to have to put into the Thames for repairs.

 Convict voyage to Port Jackson (1820–1821): Captain Thomas Silk sailed from the Downs on 8 October 1820.
 She arrived at Port Jackson on 12 February 1821.
 She had embarked 136 convicts and suffered one convict death on the voyage.

 Convict voyage to Hobart (1822): Captain John Moncrief sailed from England on 1 April 1822.
 She arrived at Hobart on 23 July 1822.
 She had embarked 136 convicts and suffered four convict death on the voyage.

 Northern Fisheries whaler (1830–1840)

 From 1830 to 1836, and 1839 to 1840 Prince of Orange was a whaler, hunting whales in the northern whale fishery, that is, the waters of Davis Strait and Greenland.
 The data below came primarily from Coltish:

 After two years of poor whaling seasons Prince of Orange returned to trading.

-Prince of Wales returned to whaling.
+Prince of Orange returned to whaling.

-After two more years of poor whaling, Prince of Wales returned to trading.
+After two more years of poor whaling, Prince of Orange returned to trading.

-On 21 February 1845 Prince of Orange sailed from Ichaboe Island.
+On 21 February 1845, Prince of Orange sailed from Ichaboe Island.
 She was one of dozens of vessels that called in at the island after 1843, traffic peaking in 1845, to pick up guano.
-She arrived at New Orleans on 10 April and returned to Britain with a cargo of cotton.
+She arrived at New Orleans on 10 April, and returned to Britain with a cargo of cotton.